Deep Visual Odometry with Events and Frames: Methodology

 These encoders have a kernel size $1\times1$, $3\times3$, and $5\times5$ respectively, and a stride of $2^s$ with $s=0,1,2$.

-This stream of features is then further encoded in two recurrent stages: (1) intra-sensor fusion, and (2) inter-sensor fusion.
-In the intra-sensor fusion step, we process features originating from a single sensor and scale with an LSTM operating on individual pixels, inspired by \cite{cannici2020differentiable} and by the recurrent connections in ~\cite{Gehrig23cvpr}
+This stream of features is then further encoded into a sensor-agnostic state through two recurrent stages: (1) intra-sensor update, and (2) inter-sensor update.
+In the intra-sensor update step, we process features originating from a single sensor and scale using an LSTM operating on individual pixels, inspired by \cite{cannici2020differentiable}

-where we have omitted the cell state for the sake of clarity.
+where we have omitted the cell state for brevity.

-The inter-sensor fusion step, instead fuses the hidden states from separate sensors asynchronously using only a single depth-wise convolution in the following way:
+The inter-sensor update step, finally combines together the hidden states from separate sensors asynchronously using only a single depth-wise convolution in the following way:

 where $\Vert$ denotes concatenation.
-A different depth-wise convolution $H_{k_j}$ is used each time depending on which sensor the data being fused is generated from.
+A different depth-wise convolution $H_{k_j}$ is used depending on which sensor the data being encoded is generated from.
+Notably, updates to the $\boldsymbol{\Sigma}^s_j$ state can occur at any frequency, enabling our encoder to seamlessly handle asynchronous data streams.